MontiCore/montiarc/docs/component/Decomposition.md

 ## Type Arguments

-Generic components require type arguments that replace the type parameters with the actual types.
+Generic components require type arguments that replace the generic's type parameters with the actual types.
-The number of type arguments needed and potential typing restrictions are defined by the component's type declaration.
+The component's type declaration defines the number of type arguments needed, their order, and potential typing restrictions.
-The type arguments may affect the component's signature, e.g., the type of parameters and ports.
+The signature of a generic component depends in part on the provided type arguments; that is, type arguments may define the actual typing of ports and parameters.

 Type arguments must be provided with the subcomponent declaration alongside the component type in angle brackets (`< >`).